mlsmithjr/transcoder/README.md

 ```

 #### Using includes
 This feature requires a deeper familiarity with the YAML format.
 Essentially, you can define a partial profile or a full one and later "include" it into another profile.
-This facilitates reuse of definitions an simpler profiles.
+This facilitates reuse of definitions and simpler profiles.

 ```yaml
 #